Wondering what to expect from toxic parents who spent their youth abusing others?

-While many toxic parents dress down their kids in private in the cruelest and mentally abusive of ways when they are young, then behaved in a false loving manner when company arrived or they were forced to attend a parent-teacher conference… once they age, they tend to simply start blurting insults and psychologically distressing gaslighting tales and ad hominem attacks out.
+While many toxic parents dress down their kids in private in the cruelest and mentally abusive of ways when they are young, then behaved in a false loving manner when company arrived or they were forced to attend a parent-teacher conference… once they age, they tend to simply start blurting insults and psychologically distressing gaslighting tales and ad hominem attacks out loud with no filter.

-It’s easy to say be prepared to experience some of the most painful abuse incidents of your lifetime related to your toxic parent’s words.
+It is easy to say be prepared to experience some of the most painful abuse incidents of your life related to your toxic parent’s words.
 They tend to blurt horrific, demeaning, and caustic verbal assaults at the most inappropriate moments, dropping their attacks in the middle for a nice day, a family event, or any time company comes over for a visit.

 The goal of them blurting in front of people in their senior years — where they tried to hide they were verbally abusing children — is specifically to make themselves feel powerful.